Turnstone’s pediatric therapy services include physical, occupational, speech, and aquatic therapy. Therapy is provided onsite, by appointment.

 Turnstone’s therapists specialize in working with children with disabilities, including but not limited to spina bifida, cerebral palsy, muscular dystrophy, spinal cord injury, traumatic brain injury, stroke, Down syndrome, autism, and other neurological and orthopedic diagnoses.
 Please click here for program eligibility criteria.

 Therapy services may be billed to private insurance, Medicaid, or CSHCS.
-A sliding-fee scale is available for those who qualify based on income.
+A sliding-fee scale may be available for those who qualify based on income.

-Your first step is to schedule an intake appointment with one of Turnstone's social workers so we may better understand your child's needs.
-The social worker may recommend an assessment with our therapists.
+Your first step is to contact one of Turnstone's social workers/case managers so we may better understand your child's needs.

 The Madge Rothschild Pediatric Therapy Wing offers state-of-the-art equipment and services:

 - Turnstone’s therapists utilize the TEAM approach to treatment to provide occupational, speech, and physical therapies